 6.7.3 Individual Rights and Responsibilities

-An individual’s rights and responsibilities in a country are politically determined.
-They partly depend upon whether the person is deemed to be a citizen of that country.
-It is a politically contested topic because globalisation has led to an increase in population movement; some people want migration to be as smooth as possible, whereas others want to put controls in place.
+This is a politically contested topic because globalisation has led to an increase in population movement.
+Some people want migration to be as smooth as possible, whereas others want to put controls in place.
+Countries vary in how easy it is to apply for citizenship, for example.

 The following sub-sections examine the rights and responsibilities of each status of individual: